Enrichment Programs

 Through our Step Into College program, students can extend their high school experience for an additional year.
 This affords an opportunity for them to further prepare for higher learning by focusing on critical life skills and academic areas of need.

-Students take supervised dual-credit courses with an AI faculty member, who works with them to transition and prepare for the rigors of college-level study.
+Students take supervised dual-credit courses with an IA faculty member, who works with them to transition and prepare for the rigors of college-level study.
 The safety of our small environment and personalized instruction creates an ideal environment for students to earn college credit while still receiving the support they need.

 A half-day option is available for students who wish to participate in an internship, gaining them even more valuable life experience.